 One of the major challenges in the built environment where gully erosion is prevalent is landslide and soil creep that often threaten housing structures and other infrastructural facilities.
 The sporadic expansion of the major stream valley in the village has claimed lives and buildings, and still continues to threaten the livability of the existing ones.
 More than forty (40) houses are less than one meter (1m) away from the brim of the stream gully.
-Although, within the community there are areas with less severity of erosion, but the eastern part of the village where land sliding is more active, all houses situated close to the erosion channels are highly vulnerable as revealed in Fig. 4.
+Although, within the community there are areas with less severity of erosion, but to the erosion channels are highly vulnerable as revealed in Fig. 4.